 We usually aim to make four or five offers in Economics each year, although this will depend on the strength of the field and the space available in the College.
 We usually have between three and four applicants per place.

 Where possible, candidates are encouraged to attend the Magdalene College Open Days which are organised between April and July.
 These provide the candidates with an opportunity to obtain both general information about student life at Magdalene and specific details about the Economics Tripos.

 Candidates for Economics at Magdalene are judged on five main areas.

 - Mathematical ability: a strong ability in Mathematics is essential.

 - Motivation and broader interest in the subject.
-This is likely to be explored in your second interview, and may draw upon information given in your personal statement.
+This may draw upon information given in your personal statement.

 - School references about the candidate's academic potential and other achievements.